 In addition to procedures to treat periodontal disease, Dr. Salamati also performs cosmetic procedures to enhance your smile.
-Often times, patients who pursue cosmetic procedures notice improved function as well.
+Often, patients who pursue cosmetic dental procedures notice improved function as well.

-These procedures are a predictable way to cover unsightly, sensitive or exposed root surfaces and to prevent future gum recession.
-If you are unhappy with the appearance of short unsightly teeth this can be greatly improved by a combination of periodontal procedures by Dr. Salamati and cosmetic dentistry by your dentist.
+Cosmetic dentistry treatments are a predictable way to cover sensitive or exposed root surfaces and to prevent future gum recession.
+If you are unhappy with the appearance of short or elongated teeth, a combination of procedures by Dr. Salamati can significantly improve your smile.

-Although your teeth appear short, they may actually be the proper length.
-The teeth may be covered with too much gum tissue.
-We can correct this by performing the periodontal plastic surgery procedure, crown lengthening.
+Although your natural teeth may appear short, they might actually be the proper length.
+The teeth may simply be covered with too much gum tissue.

-During this procedure, excess gum and bone tissue is reshaped to expose more of the natural tooth.
-This can be done to more than one tooth, to even your gum line, and to create a beautiful smile.
+During this procedure, excess bone and gum tissue are reshaped to expose more of the natural tooth (or teeth) to create a beautiful smile.

-Another cosmetic procedure is the soft tissue graft.
-It is used to cover unattractive tooth roots, reduce gum recession and protect the roots from decay and eventual loss.
+Soft tissue grafts can be used to cover exposed tooth roots, reduce gum recession, and protect teeth from further bone loss, root decay, and eventual tooth loss.

-The following are some reasons a gingivectomy might be needed:
+The following are some reasons a gingivectomy procedure might be needed:

-Cosmetics: To make the teeth look normal in size when the gum is covering too much of it, making the teeth look longer and more proportional.
+- Cosmetics: To make the teeth look normal in size when there is an excess of gum tissue.

 - Functionality: To remove excess gum tissue (gingival overgrowth) that is interfering with oral health habits.